The Education University of Hong Kong

 The EdUHK Library comprises the Mong Man Wai Library on Tai Po Campus and the Tseung Kwan O Study Centre Learning Commons in Tseung Kwan O, and offers a full range of print and online information resources and services.

-The Mong Man Wai Library and the Tseung Kwan O Study Centre Learning Commons occupy a total floor area of 8,300 square meters and provide study places for some 1,300 readers.
+The Mong Man Wai Library and the Tseung Kwan O Study Centre Learning Commons occupy a total floor area of 8,300 square meters and provide study places for over 1,400 readers.
 The Library is committed to supporting e-learning on both desktop and mobile platforms.
 In addition to regular IT hardware, state-of-the-art learning facilities such as 24-hour study and discussion areas with presentation equipment, 3D and large-format printers, HD and 4K video viewing and production equipment are provided at the Library.
 The Library also houses one of the most comprehensive collections on education and complementary disciplines in the Asia-Pacific region.
 It also has a strong coverage on humanities and social sciences.
 Other than print materials, we have acquired and developed a substantial collection of electronic resources, and most of them are available online.
 In addition to borrowing books and media items from the Library, undergraduate and Postgraduate Diploma in Education (PGDE) students are entitled to request books or journal articles that are available elsewhere through the Library’s Inter-library Loan and Document Delivery services.
 Books can be requested and borrowed from the other seven UGC-funded university libraries via Hong Kong Academic Library Link (HKALL), and copies of journal articles can be requested via the JULAC RAPID document delivery service.
 PGDE and final-year undergraduate students can also request books or journal articles not found at the Library from other local non-UGC academic libraries or even from our overseas partner libraries.
 Undergraduate and PGDE students of all years enrolled in UGC-funded programmes can also apply online for a JULAC Library Card to gain access to other UGC-funded university libraries.

 Sports and Recreational Facilities